 - Do all of your investments create cash flow for you?
 Are you happy with their performance?
 Have you protected the downside?
 Do you have a written exit plan for each investment?

 - Have you updated your asset protection and your estate planning?
-Are you certain you have the right corporate structure?
+Are you certain you have the right structure?

 - Are all of your insurance coverages up to date?
 Have you reviewed your policies in the last 2 years?
 Do you have an umbrella policy to reduce cost, increase coverage and avoid duplicate coverages?